aaroncampbell/twitter-widget-pro/readme.txt

 == Upgrade Notice ==

 = 2.5.0 =
-Upgrade to the new Twitter API
+Upgrade to the new Twitter API and add support for lists

 = 2.4.1 =
 Better support for hashtags with international characters & new German translation